 But, wait, there’s more…

-The Cleveland History Center also shines a light on some lesser-known facets of local African American history:
+The Cleveland History Center shines light on these additional facets of local African American history:

 - The "Celebrate Those Who Give Black" exhibit honors the many African American individuals and organizations leading the way in both traditional and informal philanthropy.